joeheywood/joeheywood.github.io/_posts/2015-12-22-whats-cooking-intro.md

 comments: true
 ---

-The first competition I entered came under the title "What's cooking" and involved coming up with predictions about what cuisine (mostly nationality) a particular recipe (that appeared on yummly.com) came from.
-I liked the sound of this competition, as I am a bit of a foodie and I am very interested in learning how to process text in R, rather than in python.
+The first competition I entered came under the title "What's cooking" and involved predicting which part of the world recipes, that appeared on yummly.com, came from.
+I liked the sound of this competition, as I am a bit of a foodie - so it seemed like a good place to start.

-The training and testing data came in JSON format, giving an ID number, a list of ingredients and (in the training data only) one of twenty cuisines.
-Having worked a bit with Naive Bayes classifiers, I immediately thought that this was going to be difficult to categorize in a single model.

-My principle goal for this model was to come up with a plan and execute it, hopefully coming up with a template for future projects, some reusable code and learn a few lessons.
+The data came in JSON format, giving an ID number, a list of ingredients and one of twenty cuisines.
+My principle goal for this competiton was to come up with a plan and execute it, hopefully coming up with a template for future projects, some reusable code and a few lessons learned.
+More important than getting a high score was understanding how and why a model might work and perhaps its limitations.
 In this post, I briefly go over how to get the data, get it ready to be analyzed and some simple analysis.

 ### Getting the data

-Converting the data to a data.frame from JSON is pretty simple, using the `jsonlite` package.
+Converting the data to a data.frame from JSON was pretty simple, using the `jsonlite` package.
 This flattens the hierarchical json file into one that is easier to work with in R.

 I then start using the `tm` package to put each item of ingredients into a Corpus, so we can start making transformations to the text and then create a Document Term Matrix that can be used in our various models.
+This matrix is essentially what is known as a 'bag of words', where each word in the recipe - regardless of what came before and after it.

 {% highlight r %}
 getTrainingData <- function(jsonFile) {
+  # get data from json file and convert to data frame
+  # Arg: the path of the json file
   train <- fromJSON(j, simplifyDataFrame = TRUE, flatten = TRUE)
   ingredients <- Corpus(VectorSource(train$ingredients))
   # future transformations to the ingredients will go here...